-- Overview of the PR: - The CE will upload required documents and complete the procurement table by specified due date. - The ARS will review the completed documents and procurement table and select a sample of procurement contracts for review. - o The ARS will send notification on selected sample with a due date. - The ARS will conduct the PR and assess compliance with procurement regulations. - The ARS may request additional documentation to review. - The ARS will communicate any findings and technical assistance and require the CE to complete any corrective action, as applicable. - Once the corrective action has been approved, the ARS will close the review and send notification to the CE. - Procurement Review Documents Initial Upload - Written Procurement Procedures - Code of Conduct - Detailed General Ledger (GL) Nonprofit food service account (NPSFSA) (240) for review period - Vendor Paid List NPSFSA (240) for review period

-Sample Vendor Purchases Upload (based on type of procurement)

-- Solicitation documentation - Bid/Quote responses

-- Cost/Price analysis

-- Evaluation of responses of award

-- Purchase orders

-- Three (3) receipts/invoices for each vendor selected for review

-- Executed contract/renewal/amendments if applicable
+Overview of the PR:

+- The CE will upload required documents and complete the procurement table by specified due date. - The ARS will review the completed documents and procurement table and select a sample of procurement contracts for review. - The ARS will send notification on selected sample with a due date. - The ARS will conduct the PR and assess compliance with procurement regulations. - The ARS may request additional documentation to review. - The ARS will communicate any findings and technical assistance and require the CE to complete any corrective action, as applicable. - Once the corrective action has been approved, the ARS will close the review and send notification to the CE. - Procurement Review Documents Initial Upload - Written Procurement Procedures - Code of Conduct - FSMC Monitoring Form if applicable - FSMC base year and renewal contracts if applicable - Detailed General Ledger (GL) Nonprofit food service account (NPSFSA) (240) for review period - USDA Foods reconciliation documentation - Vendor Paid List NPSFSA (240) for review period - Sample Vendor Purchases Upload (based on type of procurement) - Solicitation documentation - Bid/Quote responses - Cost/Price analysis - Evaluation of responses of award - Purchase orders - Three (3) receipts/invoices for each vendor selected for review - Executed contract/renewal/amendments if applicable - Review period: - While TDA may review multiple years of records, the focus will be on the most recently completed fiscal year.
+However, TDA may review additional years if warranted. - Review format: - Whenever possible, the PR will be conducted off-site.
+The CE will submit documentation as requested by TDA.
+While the review will focus on CEwide operations, the review may also include assessment activities for individual site procurement transactions that occur at the site level.